-PV Quality Assurance
+PV Quality Inspections

 Today’s fierce competition in the photovoltaic (PV) industry has led/forced PV manufacturers to gradually under-price their products and disregard constant quality management.
 These compromises will thus negatively affect the overall quality of the photovoltaic (PV) modules long-term functionality.
 During Quality Assurance, Solarif’s Risk Management team ensures that the quality of primary materials and components used during production of photovoltaic (PV) modules conform to specific international standards.

-In the photovoltaic sector, the Bill of Material is a wide-ranging inventory list of certified materials (i.e. components, assemblies, raw materials) which is required for the manufacturing of photovoltaic (PV) panels.
+In the photovoltaic sector, the Bill of Material is a wide-ranging inventory list of certified materials (i.e. components, assemblies, raw materials) that is required for the manufacturing of photovoltaic (PV) panels.
 It is the main source of information used during the manufacturing process and lists all materials from the highest level broken down into its individual components and quantities.
 In other words, it can be regarded as the formula to create a finished product, such as a solar PV module.
 A typical Bill of Material comprises details such as, component type and the purchase dates as well as costs, product codes, additional specifications, such as details of the manufacturer.
 Hence, if materials used are altered at a specific point in time, the Bill of Materials will have to be changed accordingly.

 Solarif Risk Management’s approach consists of collection of documentation and verification of authenticity documents with the CDF (Constructional Data Form) to validate if exclusively certified components have been used and a raw material check on-site at the warehouse, amongst others.

-This Constructional Data Form (CDF) is an extensive dossier that precisely lists all raw materials and components as well as design and label information regarding the production of a product.
+The Constructional Data Form (CDF) is an extensive dossier that precisely lists all raw materials and components as well as design and label information regarding the production of a product.

 A CDF for a specific product, i.e. a c-Si (PV) panel, is usually assembled while being certified by an accredited certification body in accordance to IEC 61215: Crystalline silicon terrestrial photovoltaic (PV) module – Design Qualification and type approval.
 After successfully passing the certification process by the accreditation body, a CDF documentation will be provided to the manufacturer.
 To state that the products produced are certified, the manufacturer is obliged to use the components listed in the CDF.